-With Teaching Internships, you’ll be able to experience the teaching profession, gain new skills and be paid £300 per week for your time.
-So, if you’re an undergraduate on a STEM related degree and are interested in teaching secondary maths or physics, then the Teaching Internship programme could be for you.
-Internships take place during June and July 2019 and last four weeks.
+With Teaching Internships, you will be able to experience the teaching profession, gain new skills and be paid £300 per week for your time.
+So, if you are an undergraduate on a STEM related degree and are interested in teaching secondary maths or physics, then the Teaching Internship programme could be for you.
+Internships take place during June and July 2020 and last four weeks.

 The programme takes place in schools across England.
-You’ll get the opportunity to experience a range of activities to help you get a feel for school life including:
+You will get the opportunity to experience a range of activities to help you get a feel for school life including:

 - classroom experience, which could include: assisting with lessons and providing subject support to pupils

 - shadowing experienced teachers and observing lessons, followed by a chance to jointly plan and deliver lessons